iliocatallo/notes/structural-free.md

 However, one may wonder if a more general solution exists.
 That is, if it is possible to provide a definition of `Tree` that permits internal nodes of arbitrary structures without the need of explicitly encoding them in the definition of the data type.

 As an example, we might be interested in internal nodes with either one, two or three child nodes.
-Let us enumerate these three alternatives in a dedicated data type, which we parameterize on the type of its child nodes.
+Let us enumerate these three alternatives in a dedicated data type, which we parameterize on the type of its child nodes:

 ```haskell
 data Node e = Unary e | Binary e e | Ternary e e e